Being active can relieve the pressure exerted on the lower extremities. Relieving pressure can alleviate pain associated with varicose veins.

 Yoga may be beneficial for alleviating pain associated with varicose veins.
 Certain poses, such as inverted poses, also promote improved circulation to the lower extremities.

 Inverted poses also relieve pressure to the lower extremities.
-Yoga is also relaxing, which may present the varicosities from worsening.
+Yoga is also relaxing, which may prevent the varicosities from worsening.

 Specific poses that are beneficial to treat varicose veins include the shoulder stand; legs up the wall, leg lock pose, cycling pose, and boat pose.